Division of Pearce: Redistributions

 Pearce lost several Wheatbelt shires at the 2008 redistribution.
 The Shire of Boddington was transferred to the division of Canning.
 The shires of Brookton, Cuballing, Narrogin, Pingelly, Wandering and Williams, and the Town of Narrogin were transferred to the division of O'Connor.
 Two small boundary changes were made in the Perth metropolitan region as well: the boundary within the City of Wanneroo was moved north, which transferred Clarkson, Mindarie, Neerabup and Tamala Park to the division of Moore; and the boundary within the City of Swan was moved slightly south to Reid Highway.

 At the 2016 redistribution, the shires of Kalamunda and Mundaring, as well as Gidgegannup within the City of Swan, were transferred to the divisions of Canning and Hasluck.

 For most of its existence, Pearce covered the Swan Valley, the Perth Hills and part of the western Wheatbelt.
 At the 2021 redistribution, Pearce had an excess of electors and it bordered five divisions that were short of the quota for electors.
 Additionally, a division needed to be abolished in Western Australia since the state's population was not growing as fast as other states, and Pearce was one of the most likely possibilities for this.
 In a submission to the AEC, the Labor Party proposed that Pearce be abolished because it was "unsustainable" and the least disruptive option.
 In the end, it was decided to abolish Stirling and not Pearce.
 The division did however undergo major changes.
-It lost all of its rural territory in the Wheatbelt (including the Shires of Beverley, Gingin, Chittering, Northam, Toodyay, and York, and the Swan suburbs of Aveley, Baskerville, Belhus, Brabham, Brigadoon, Dayton, Ellenbrook, Henley Brook, Herne Hill, Millendon, The Vines, Upper Swan, West Swan and Whiteman, a portion of Lexia, and it's portions of Middle Swan and Red Hill).
+It lost all of its rural territory in the Wheatbelt (including the Shires of Beverley, Gingin, Chittering, Northam, Toodyay, and York) along with the Swan suburbs of Aveley, Baskerville, Belhus, Brabham, Brigadoon, Dayton, Ellenbrook, Henley Brook, Herne Hill, Millendon, The Vines, Upper Swan, West Swan and Whiteman, a portion of Lexia, and its portions of Middle Swan and Red Hill.
 As a consequence, the division became entirely urban, covering the City of Wanneroo (including the suburbs of Alkimos, Ashby, Ballajura, Banksia Grove, Butler, Carabooda, Carramar, Clarkson, Darch, Eglinton, Gnangara, Hocking, Jandabup, Jindalee, Landsdale, Madeley, Mariginiup, Merriwa, Mindarie, Neerabup, Nowergup, Pearsall, Pinjar, Quinns Rocks, Ridgewood, Sinagra, Tamala Park, Tapping, Two Rocks, Wangara, Wanneroo and Yanchep) and a small part of the City of Swan (including the suburbs of Cullacabardee, Lexia (Note: Only partially within the Division of Pearce) and Melaleuca).
 The boundary was extended south to Hepburn Avenue as well.
 The redistributed Division of Pearce covers only 6% of its previous area.